RoseWild15/PortfolioProjects/SQL/README.md

 • The industry most affected by layoffs was the Consumer industry with 45,182.

 • 2023 had the most layoffs (125,677).

+• 116 companies filed for bankruptcy between 2020 - 2023.